sage-code/eve/manual/structure.md

   ** verify condition and exit
   exit if c = 0

-  test(c) ** method call
+  test (c) ** method call
 return;
 ```

 ## Side Effects

+We have mention side-effects that are:

-* A method have access to global variables;
+* A method who modify a global variable;
-* A method can open and write into a file;
+* A method who open and write into a file;
-* A method can print a message or accept input from console;
+* A method who print a message or accept input from console;
-* If we modify global variables, this is a side-effect;
-* A good practice is to use parameters no side-effects;

 **using side-effects**